jump-dev/JuMP.jl/doc/refmodel.rst

     m = Model()

-The constructor also accepts an optional keyword argument, ``solver``, which can be used to change the default solver behavior.
+The constructor also accepts an optional keyword argument, ``solver``.
+You may specify a solver either here or later on by calling ``setsolver``.
+JuMP will throw an error if you try to solve a problem without specifying a solver.

 ``solver`` must be an ``AbstractMathProgSolver`` object, which is constructed as follows::